How can I help you?

 Getting Started with Blazor Pager Component

 The Syncfusion® Blazor Pager component enables navigation through large collections by dividing content into multiple pages.
-This guide explains how to integrate the Pager component in a Blazor WebAssembly application using Visual Studio or Visual Studio Code.
+This guide explains how to include Pager component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites